What is an Agile Framework?

 - Structure/size of your product portfolio

 Each framework has its own unique set of strengths and weaknesses.
 And the framework that works for someone else’s team might not be the right one for you.
-Ultimately, you’ll have to experiment a bit and figure out what works best for you.
+So ultimately, you’ll have to experiment a bit and figure out what works best for you.